matrixneo99/docs/v2/web.md

 After a download you find this app in MyApps.

 <img src="assets/crypto.png" height="36" width="36"> **crypto**
 Shows prices for any cryptocurrency.
-Set your desired Coin and your currency
+Set your desired Coin and your currency.

 <img src="assets/facebook.png" height="36" width="36"> **facebook**
 Shows your Facebooksite likes count.